ydnamjs/d6-counter-app/README.md

 # D6 Counter App

-React App for detecting and classifying 6 sided dice in images and video
+React.js App for detecting and classifying 6 sided dice in images

 ## Technologies Used